ChFarrelMK/optimizevideo/README.md

 Use ffmpeg to convert it into a more optimized (eg. H264) codec.
 All audio tracks are copied as they are.
 Only video will be optimized

+There are two paramters to control the output (size):
+- CRF: compression factor (default 23)
+- VCODEC: codec for video (default libx265)
+Change the script or set those environment variables to a different value